 Dolly insists on speaking French to her daughter.

 (Just a note: dating from the 18th century, and even after the Napoleonic wars with Russia in the early 19th century, French was the language of the Czarist Court.
-Russian remained the language of everyday life, but French, especially among the nobility, was the language of intellectual and philosophical achievement.
-See LanguageHat on a discussion of French versus Russian in Tolstoy's other giant novel, War and Peace.)
+Russian remained the language of everyday life, but French, especially among the nobility, was the language of intellectual and philosophical achievement.)

 Levin, observing the whole episode, is irritated.
 He thinks that teaching Russian children French "unteaches" them sincerity.